eemurat3/AdvancedC-/README.md

  * 3. const_cast operator
  * 4. reinterpret_cast operator
  * 5. c style cast();

+11. Inheritance - Public, Protected, and Private
+ * They specifies different acces control from the derived class to the base class

+ a.
+Access Control:
+ *  1. None of the derived classes can access anything that is private in B
+ *  2. D_pub inherits public members of B as public and protected members of B as public
+ *  3. D_priv inherit the public and protected members of B as private
+ *  4. D_prot inherits the public and protected members of B as protected

+ b.
+Casting
+ *  1. Anyone ca cast a D_pub* to B*.
+D_pub is a special kinf of B.
+ *  2. D_priv's members and friends can cast a D_priv* to B*.
+ *  3. D_prot members,friends and children can cast a D_prot* to B*.

 * you can find this codes and more at the youtube. youtube link https://www.youtube.com/playlist?list=PLE28375D4AC946CC3